jasobrien/EnvironmentStatusMonitor/README.md

    /readyToDeploy/{env}/{collection name}

 6. BETA - Enable a login page and very basic session mgmt by changing session to true in the config (Click Edit Schedule).
 Login using username : admin password : password or change in the config to other values.

-7. Use the Edit Files menu to edit the history files for the different environments to remove outliers that are distoring performance graphs.
-You can add a reason as well so others will now why the result should not be counted.

 # Install dependencies and Run